 Conclusion

 The United States social insurance system has meaningfully expanded over the past two decades and yet a non-trivial fraction of the United States population remains uninsured.
-The uninsured population is not evenly distributed around the country.
-Some of this variation is driven by demographics, but much of it results from differences in the impact of federal policies across states.
-As we consider expanding the social safety net to further address the remaining uninsured (as well as those who are potentially underinsured) it is important to have a full understanding of both the impact of the ACA and variation in its impact across the United States.
-Our results provide evidence that the market-wide impact of the ACA has been to increase the use of hospital services.
-This increase primarily occurred through outpatient visits to the ED for conditions that might have been deferrable and treatable outside of the ED.
+The uninsured population is not evenly distributed across the country.
+Much of this variation results from state differences in decisions to adopt (mostly) federally-financed social insurance programs.
+As we consider expanding the social safety net further to address the remaining uninsured, it is important to have a full understanding of both the impact of the ACA and variation in its impact across the country.

+This paper’s results lead to three main conclusions.
+First, the paper provides evidence that the market-wide impact of the ACA has been to increase the use of hospital services.
+That increase primarily occurred through outpatient visits to the ED for conditions that might have been deferrable and treatable outside of the ED.
 Our preferred estimate suggests a 20-percent increase in the use of the hospital for the newly insured.
-This is broadly in line with many previous studies, but stands in contrast to evidence based on the Massachusetts health reform.

-It should be unsurprising that an estimate from a single state differs from the national average.
-Overall averages conceal a large amount of variation across states.
-This applies to both our estimate of the change in the use of healthcare as well as our estimates of the target efficiency of the program.
-Given that everyone who qualifies based on income is retroactively eligible for coverage, the variation in our estimates of the change in the use of hospital services following the expansion does not simply reflect differential take-up.
+It is unclear whether or not that increase in ED visits is socially efficient.
+On the one hand, emergency departments are believed to be especially expensive venues to treat deferrable conditions.
+An increase in ED visits for such conditions thus indicates an inefficient use of of resources, since those patients could have been treated in lower-cost settings.
+On the other hand, it is unclear whether the emergency rooms is truly a higher cost setting.
+If the higher utilization is completely accounted for in slack capacity of the emergency room, the marginal costs could be quite low.
+However, the presence of a large number of potential uninsured patients could distort the fixed cost decision of the hospital for the optimal size of its emergency department which means that evaluating economic costs using only the marginal cost may not be appropriate.
+In addition, other studies on health insurance, cataloged above, suggest that insurance coverage decreases mortality rates.
+It is difficult to assess whether that decrease in mortality rates is driven by the increase in utilization, but such a mechanism is, at the very least, plausible.
+In that case, the increased spending on hospital services may be entirely socially efficient.
+More research is needed to assess both the true increased economic costs from this increased utilization and whether those costs are greater than the societal benefits.